There are initial studies on the therapeutic effect of cannabinoid drugs in terms of a specific positive effect on ADHD symptoms.

 2. Cannabis medication for ADHD¶

-In Germany, Sativex, Cannabis Flos, Canemes and Dronabinol are several cannaboid medications that are approved, but not for ADHD.
-For an off-label use for ADHD, an exemption had to be applied for at the BfArM in the past.
+In Germany, Sativex, Cannabis Flos, Canemes and Dronabinol are several cannaboid drugs that are approved, but not for ADHD.
+For an off-label use for ADHD, an exemption had to be applied for from the BfArM in the past.
 Since 2017, a medical prescription of Sativex and Cannabis Flos for ADHD has been permitted under the BtmG without an additional exemption.

-By 2017, around 150 ADHD sufferers had received an exemption (out of a total of 1061 granted).
+By 2017, around 150 people with ADHD had received an exemption (out of a total of 1061 granted).
 Cannabis prescriptions for ADHD have also risen sharply in other countries.

 To summarize: